arashnrim/lectern/content/technology/computers/file-allocation-table.md

 - computers
 ---

 A file system used in legacy Windows operating systems.
 Has multiple versions, including 12, 16, and 32-bit variation (FAT12, FAT16, and FAT32 respectively).
+FAT32 supports a maximum of 4 GiB of storage.
 Has three main components, including the:
 - volume boot record (VBR);
 - directory entries; and the
 - file allocation table.